luisg1909/socialnetwork/README.md

 This is a simple **Facebook Clone** built with **React**, **Bootstrap**, and **SessionStorage**.

-Users can register, log in, edit their profile, publish posts, and attach images — all in a simulated, interactive social network experience.
-No database or backend is required, as all data is stored in `sessionStorage`.
+Users can register, log in, edit their profile, publish posts, attach images to post,chat with users,add them as friends — all in a simulated, interactive social network experience.

 ---